Skip to content

 Are adults too old to learn?

 Adult returners find it is like riding a bicycle – your body remembers skills acquired in youth.
 I have rewarding and long lasting partnerships with my adult pupils, travelling with them on their new journey of discovery of the world of piano and recorder.
-Everyone comes with their own set of ambitions and ideas of what music they want to play, and my job is to bring ideas of music and to enable them to play it.
+Everyone comes with their own set of ambitions and ideas of what music they want to play, and my job is to enable them to play it.

 Back to top